MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/bot-events.md

 | Non-token-response event activity received | `on_event` | This method can be overridden to handle other types of events. |
 | Other activity types received | `on_unrecognized_activity_type` | This method can be overridden to handle any type of activity that isn't handled. |

+---

-Following is implementation example with Bot Framework's activity handler:
+Following is an implementation example with the Bot Framework's activity handler:

 # [C#](#tab/pcsharp16)